SherrieCao/SherrieCao/README.md

 ### Hi there 👋

-I'm Sherrie, and I love developing software!
+I'm Sherrie, writing in TS, JS, python, HTML and CSS.
+Currently heavily focus on React Native.
 Some of my other interests and skills lie in data analysis, quantitative finance, and Development Economics.